You have an iPad, iPod, iPhone … now how do I make a screenshot?

 If you’re familiar with synchronizing pictures using iTunes, then it should not be a problem for you.

-For those unfamiliar with this process: don’t bother, it’s much more cumbersome than option 2.
+For those unfamiliar with this process: don’t bother, it’s much more cumbersome than option 2 or 3.

 2) eMail the picture to yourself.